Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 #### The criteria for logging session dimensions

 A session dimension is often not related to a specific action.
 If that is the case, we can log them on start up and when the app comes to the foreground.
 See `src/hooks/piwik/useLogGeneralAnalytics.ts`.
 Note that you can log session dimensions multiple times.
-E.g. the mtric "user has given location permission" should be logged on start up/foreground, but can also be updated immediately after the user gives his/her permission in a dialog.
+E.g. the metric "user has given location permission" should be logged on start up/foreground, but can also be updated immediately after the user gives his/her permission in a dialog.

 ## Tracking screens